dbaarda/librsync-tests/RESULTS.rst

 This clearly shows the saw-tooth growth vs filesize when the hashtable size doubles for v2.0.1 -> v2.2.1.
 For v2.3.0 the blocksize varies with filesize so the saw-tooth points don't align with the filesizes used and are not visible.
 The memory savings of larger blocks in v2.3.0 are very clear.
+The extra bloom filter in v2.3.1 is so small it's invisible.
+Using `-S-1` saves a little memory because of the smaller strongsum sizes.

 .. image:: data/mem-size-b1024S8-delta.svg

 The fixed blocksize removes v2.3.0's memory advantage, but the strongsum packing means all versions since v2.0.1 use less memory despite the larger hashtable, even at the saw-tooth peaks.
+With v2.3.1 the max 70% hashtable loadfactor means the sawtooth peaks are a tiny bit earlier, and the extra bloom filter is only just visible.
+Using `-S-1` causes a jump at 1024M filesize because the recommended minimum strongsum size goes to 9bytes.
+There is also an invisible tiny drop at the very small filesizes where it drops to 7bytes.

 How filesizes vary with version
 -------------------------------